Audio: McCarthy said he would urge Trump to resign

 Bednar did not immediately respond to questions late Thursday night after the audio's release.
 Representatives for Trump did not immediately respond to requests for comment on the tape.

 The audio threatens to badly damage the relationship between McCarthy and Trump, who remains the most popular figure in the Republican Party, despite his role in inciting the Jan.
 6 insurrection and his refusal to accept the results of the 2020 election.
-And it could threaten McCarthy's standing with House Republicans and his hopes of becoming speaker next year.
+And it could threaten McCarthy's standing with House Republicans aligned with Trump, whose support he will need for votes to become House speaker next year.

-The audio depicts a very different McCarthy than the one who has been ruling over House Republicans over the last year and a half and who has remained allied with Trump even after delivering a speech on the House floor shortly after Jan.
-6, during which he told his caucus that Trump "bears responsibility" for the violence.
+The audio depicts a very different McCarthy than the one who has been leading House Republicans over the last year and a half and who has remained allied with Trump even after delivering a speech on the House floor shortly after Jan.
+6, during which he called the attack on the Capitol "un-American."
+At the time, McCarthy called the assault among the saddest days of his career and told his fellow Republicans that Trump "bears responsibility" for the violence.

+Even after the violence, though, McCarthy joined half of the House Republicans in voting to challenge Joe Biden's election victory.

 The Times report Thursday was adapted from an upcoming book, " This Will Not Pass: Trump, Biden and the Battle for America's Future," by Times reporters Jonathan Martin and Alexander Burns.

-In the audio, Wyoming Rep. Liz Cheney, who lost her No.3 leadership position after voting in favor of Trump's impeachment, can be heard asking McCarthy about a 25th Amendment resolution calling for Trump's ouster and whether Trump might resign.
+In the audio, Cheney, who eventually lost her No. 3 leadership position after voting in favor of Trump's impeachment, can be heard asking McCarthy about a 25th Amendment resolution calling for Trump's ouster and whether Trump might resign.

 "I've had a few discussions.
 My gut tells me no. I'm seriously thinking of having that conversation with him tonight," McCarthy is heard saying.
 "What I think I'm gonna do is I'm gonna call him."